Uber Faces $10M Suit Over Driver’s Fatal Assault On Cabbie

 The family of a Pakistani taxi driver filed a lawsuit Tuesday against Uber and one of its drivers who fatally attacked the cabdriver in the West Loop Gate neighborhood in September.

-Lu’s violent tendencies surfaced during the investigation into the Uber driver by Gallagher and his firm, Wise Morrissey LLC.
+Lu’s violent tendencies surfaced during the investigation into the Uber driver by and his firm, Wise Morrissey LLC.

-Making matters worse, Gallagher said, Lu had been issued a temporary driver’s license on 3/22/18 which expired on 6/20/18.
+Making matters worse, Lu had been issued a temporary driver’s license on 3/22/18 which expired on 6/20/18.
 According to Illinois law and Uber’s own policies, Lu’s Uber driving privileges should have been suspended and he should not have been able to drive.